author’s note: I repost this one to honor an experience that happened 39 years ago today. The experience continues to inform my spiritual awareness.

 Can I hear me now?

-It has been a great adventure, this life.
-And it is a quiet fulfillment to have lived long enough to grow articulate enough to set the whole of it into words.
+It has been a great adventure, this life—and it is a quiet fulfillment to have lived long enough, and grown articulate enough, to set a verbal framework around the whole of it.
+The “whole” will always elude description, our language just cannot describe that which underlies all of existence.

-I am what I am, but I am not only what I seem.
+I am what I am, but I am not only what I seem to be.

-You are what you are, but you are not only what you seem.
+You are what you are, but you are not only what you seem to be.

 “If the doors of perception were cleansed, every thing would appear to man as it is, infinite.” —William Blake